kykiefer/depression-detect/README.md

 The first step in being able to analyze a person's prosodic features of speech is being able to segment the person's speech from silence, other speakers, and noise.
 Fortunately, the participant's in the DAIC-WOZ study were wearing close proximity microphones and were in low noise environments, which allowed for fairly complete segmentation (in 84% of interviews) using [pyAudioAnanlysis'](https://github.com/tyiannak/pyAudioAnalysis) segmentation module.
 When implementing the algorithm in a wearable, [speaker diarisation](https://en.wikipedia.org/wiki/Speaker_diarisation) and background noise removal would have to be extensively explored.
 In interest of establishing a minimum viable product, extensive testing and tuning for segmentation robustness was forgone.

 ### Feature Extraction ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/spectrograms.py))
 There are several ways to approach acoustic feature extraction and this is by far the most critical component to building a successful model within this space.
 One approach includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM) or Random Forest.
-Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first go at the problem was building a short-term feature matrix of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
+Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first go at the problem was building a short-term feature matrices of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
 These features are lower level representations of audio, which I hypothesized would loose some of the subtle speech characteristics displayed by depressed individuals (especially early stage depression).

+**End of project update:** Although low level representation loose some of the signal, they also do a great job at reducing the noise.

-A few iterations using a Random Forest yielded an f1 score of `0.56`.
-I couldn't get a particularly high recall or precision model (although I think there is potential), so I abandoned this method in pursuit of an approach I found particularly interesting and challenging in this application -- convolutional neural networks.
+A few iterations using a Random Forest yielded an f1 score of `0.61`, it showed some promise, but this approach has been utilized before.
+I abandoned this method in pursuit of an approach I found particularly interesting and was uncertain would gain traction, but thought could be particularly powerful if it did.
+Enter convolutional neural networks with spectrograms!

 Neural networks seems to be the approach taken my many in cutting edge emotion and language detection models.
 I began with a convolutional neural network (CNN) and attempted to combine it with Long Short Term Memory (LSTM).
 CNNs require and image as input.
 One way to implement a CNN on audio signals is to provide it with a series of [spectrograms](https://en.wikipedia.org/wiki/Spectrogram).
 A spectrogram is a visual representation of sound.
 It displays the amplitude of the frequency components of a signal over time.
 Unlike MFCCs and other transformations that represent low-level features of sound, spectrograms keep the detail (including the noise, which presents challenges).